Denton Parks, Recreation, and Trails Master Plan

 The Denton Parks, Recreation, and Trails Master Plan will serve as a road map for long-range priorities for existing and future parks, trails, recreation facilities, programs, operations, preservation, and maintenance.

-City staff from the Parks and Recreation Department and consultants from Halff Associates, Inc. will host the virtual meeting to provide residents an opportunity to:
+City staff from the Parks and Recreation Department and consultants from Teague Nall and Perkins, Inc. will host the virtual meeting to provide residents an opportunity

 Request a Zoom Link and Make Plans to Attend